 To prevent issues like these from arising, keep an eye on your outlets.
 If they get old (even five years can be reason to have them checked), consider having them replaced or serviced.
 As years wear on, the connections can loosen, causing arcing and large sparks.
 If your outlets are located near possible sources of water, have GFCIs (Ground Fault Circuit Interrupter) installed for added safety.

-Sparking Outlet Service, Repair and Replacement with Kolb Electric
+Sparking Outlet Service, Repair and Replacement in VA, MD & DC

 At Kolb, our primary goal is always the safety and satisfaction of our consumers.
 You guys are important to us, and if we can help keep you safe, you can be sure we want to do all we can!
 Call on our master electricians today if you have any concerns regarding a sparking outlet, or if you have any other electrical concerns!